QUEL-Imaging/quel-qal/doc/dr_README.md

 analyzer.phantom_dimensions = [35, 50] # y, x dimensions
 ```

-The following metrics are then obtained:
+The intensity, spread, and FWHM profiles are then obtained:

 ## Intensity profiles:
-Overview:

 The intensity through the center of the channel of the phantom is found and smoothed.
 This is plotted against the x-dimension units (mm) of the phantom.